flooooor/Coursera/README.md

-# Coursera
+# Coursera_Capstone
-For Coursera work
+For the Coursera Capstone project work.